Prohibited Substances and Methods in Sports (KAMU) 2019

 Amendments to last year's list and provisions

 Changes made to the list of prohibited substances and methods for 2019 are minor.
-No new prohibited substance groups have been added to the list, but some titles have been changed slightly.
-New examples have been added in different groups.
+No new prohibited substance classes have been added to the list, but some titles have been changed slightly.
+New examples have been added in different classes.
 These include, for instance:

 - S2: hypoxia-inducible factor (HIF) activating agents (daprodustat, vadadustat) and macimorelin as a growth hormone secretagogue